 - Friday (or Saturday) date night- kids get a sitter and frozen pizza.
 Surprisingly, kids always remember these times!
 Honestly, though, for us this was more of a monthly thing if we were lucky - do what works for you.

 - Have breakfast for dinner.

-- "Pioneer Night" (monthly)- turn off everything and eat, play games, and read only by candlelight.
+- "Pioneer Night" (monthly)- turn off all lights and electronics and eat, play games, and read only by candlelight.

 - Have an Apple Day every fall: Pick apples together and make juice, applesauce, or just to eat.

-- Get or make donuts on the first day of the school year.
+- Buy or make donuts on the first day of every school year.

-- Take a picture by the door (or in front of the bus or where ever) on the first day of school.
+- Take a First Day of School picture in the same place every year (by the front door, on the porch, in front of the bus.
 Make a scrapbook page when they graduate.

-- Have a big family & friends birthday party close to the birthday date (and/or just a small friend one), then a special birthday dinner with just immediate family where the birthday person picks the meal and ends with a Giant Birthday Cookie.
+- Have an annual big family & friends birthday party close to your child's birthday date (and/or just a small friend one).

-- Stay/camp in the same place each year with extended family.
+- Stay/camp in the same place each year with extended family in the summer.